History

 By 1941, the Great Depression held the nation.
 Waterfront lots cost $75, the railroad to the island was gone, and most of the 14 great Victorian hotels on Long Beach Island had been destroyed or abandoned.

-Reverend Jack Murray was a student at Wheaton College when revival swept its campus between 1935 and 1936.
+Reverend John W. "Jack” Murray was a student at Wheaton College when revival swept its campus between 1935 and 1936.
 He spent the rest of his life in evangelism.

-As a 27-year-old associate pastor of a large Presbyterian church and the National Director of the Summer Bible School Movement (later known as AWANA), Murray successfully developed a 12-year educational program for children.
-He told his members they could only take vacations in August.
-He wanted a place to reward the graduates with a two-week vacation, an idea which later developed into a permanent Bible Conference.
+As a 27-year-old associate pastor of a large Presbyterian church and the National Director of the Summer Bible School Movement (later AWANA), Murray successfully developed a 12-year, five-week educational program for children.
+He told his members they could only take vacations in August and wanted a place to reward the graduates with a two-week vacation.
+This idea later developed into a permanent Bible Conference.

 While fishing in the spring of 1941, Jack’s friend Bill Ritchie showed him the old, run-down Harvey Cedars Hotel from the water on the beautiful windswept, sun-drenched Long Beach Island.
 Intrigued by the building, they entered and found the entrance filled with feathers.
 Jack Murray had the vision to see its potential and decided that this hotel would make an ideal retreat center once restored.

-America’s churches were struggling theologically, and Murray started Harvey Cedars Bible Presbyterian Conference to call the church back to the Bible and the historic Christian faith.
-It took an incredible amount of work to restore the old hotel, but it was able to open by the end of the summer.
+It took an incredible amount of work to restore the old hotel, but the Harvey Cedars Bible Presbyterian Conference was able to open by the end of the summer.
 After an afternoon worship service in the hotel’s south chapel, meetings started with great expectation on Friday, August 1, 1941.
 A dedication service took place on Sunday, August 3, 1941.

 1941-1951